Godrigos/phylobuntu/README.md

 * proda (1.0-12build1) - Multiple alignment of protein sequences
 * tm-align (20190822+dfsg-2build1) - Structural alignment of proteins
 * Phyton (3.8.5) - An interpreted, high-level and general-purpose programming language.
 It is dynamically typed and garbage-collected.
-* pip (20.0) - The package installer for Python.
+* pip (20.0.2) - The package installer for Python.
 You can use pip to install packages from the Python Package Index and other indexes.
 * R (4.1.1) - R is ‘GNU S’, a freely available language and environment for statistical computing and graphics.
+* Biocondutctor (3.13) - Provides tools for the analysis and comprehension of high-throughput genomic data.
+Bioconductor uses the R statistical programming language.

 This image also contain auxiliary libraries to the main applications installed as well as R and Python 3 packages.

 **phylobuntu** is most intended to be used in phylogenetics classes.
 A new user without root access is created and is the default user of the image.

 You should run a container of it as: `docker run -it --mount type=bind,source=my/host/dir,target=/home/student godrigos/phylobuntu`.
-This will start a **phylobuntu** container with you host directory content available for use.
+This will start a **phylobuntu** container with your host directory content available for use.
 Just change `my/host/dir` to the path of the directory you want to make available to the container.
 Remember, inside the binded host directory the container user will have complete control, so it will be capable to create, edit and delete content.
 Do not store unique copies or sensitive data in such directory.